 Southern Thailand comprises the provinces of Chumphon, Nakhon Si Thammarat, Narathiwat, Pattani, Phatthalung, Songkhla, Surat Thani, Yala, Krabi, Phang Nga, Phuket, Ranong, Satun and Trang.

-– Tara Tour and Travel operates joint bus + ferry services from Bangkok to Koh Phayam in Ranong province.
+– Choke Anan Tour operates regular bus services from Bangkok to Chumphon.

-– Thai Sriram operates regular bus services from Bangkok to Khao Sok National Park in Surat Thani province.
+– Thai Sriram, Choke Anan Tour operate regular bus services from Bangkok to Surat Thani.

-Khao Sok and Khao Lak comprise the largest area of rainforest in Southern Thailand.
-The natural parks are crossed by limestone ranges while the coast encompasses beautiful beaches and tropical evergreen forest.
+Khao Sok and Khao Lak–Lam Ru National Parks comprise the largest areas of rainforest in Southern Thailand.
+The region is crossed by limestone ranges while the coast encompasses beautiful beaches and tropical forest.

 – Thai Sriram, Tara Tour and Travel operate regular bus services from Bangkok to Krabi.